TaiVanNgo/pick-your-club/README.md

     yarn dev
     ```

-4. Open your browser and navigate to `http://localhost:8080` (or the port specified in your terminal).
+5. Open your browser and navigate to `http://localhost:8080` (or the port specified in your terminal).

+## 🖼️ Image Caching Implementation

+The application implements smart caching for club images to improve performance and reduce API calls:

+1. **Initial Load:** When clubs are first randomized, a batch process fetches all selected club images in the background.
+2. **Rate Limiting:** The application uses a custom rate limiter to prevent hitting API limits during batch fetching.
+3. **Persistent Caching:** Once an image is loaded, it's stored in an in-memory cache for the duration of your session.
+4. **Fallback System:** If an image can't be loaded from the API, a dynamically generated placeholder is used instead.
+5. **Progress Tracking:** A visual indicator shows the progress of image loading during batch operations.

+This system ensures smooth navigation between multiple selected clubs without unnecessary API calls or loading delays.

 ## 📞 Contact